Dewwa9942/PAF/README.md

-# ITPM Jan 2022 Intake
+# PAF Jan 2022 Intake

 We use pattern call BFF for integrate these services.